 Gareth’s primary expertise is in the development of novel in situ diagnostic techniques and standard test methods for assessment of corrosion and material degradation in energy applications.
 Gareth has a strong track record of delivering innovative solutions to engineering problems with demonstrable impact on industry in a range of sectors, including oil and gas, power generation and electrochemical energy conversion and storage.

-Gareth is the author of over 160 publications, including 71 peer-reviewed journal papers, 21 conference papers, 63 NPL technical reports and several trade journal articles.
+Gareth is the author of over 200 publications, including 79 peer-reviewed journal papers, 22 conference papers, 69 NPL technical reports and numerous trade journal articles.
 He sits on international standards committees IEC TC 105 (Fuel Cell Technologies), IEC TC 21 (Secondary cells and batteries) and ISO TC 67 (Materials, equipment and offshore structures for petroleum, petrochemical and natural gas industries).

 Areas of interest